Es101-am/TL-DPO/README.md

   2. Preparing a dataset of prompt-response pairs with preference annotations.

-  3. Applying the DPO algorithm to fine-tune the model based on these preferences.
+  3. Applying the DPO algorithm along with LoRA to fine-tune the model efficiently.

   4. Evaluating the performance of the fine-tuned model.